 Don’t overthink it I was advised as we walked into the cinema hall.
-I apologize to my well-meaning friend.
+I apologise to my well-meaning friend.
 It is difficult to switch my brain off.
 However, Dabangg 2 had nothing to fear from my thinking mind.
-To be honest, it benefitted from me keeping those gray cells ticking.
+To be honest, it benefitted from me keeping those grey cells ticking.
 I managed to enjoy its candy-floss fizz and also found aspects to mull over.

 In that light where does Dabangg 2 fit in?
 Apoorva who went with me to see this film commented that this is Salman doing what he wants to do and they have made a film around that.

 Is Chulbul – Salman?
 They do share the elusive and irreverent characteristics.
 They are playful and unapologetic.
 There is that toast to nonsensical entertainment.
 The answer would be yes but then sitting on the statement – we don’t know the real Salman let us assume the plausibility this is the caricature of Salman – maybe what Salman wants to be but does not quite become.
 Chulbul Pandey, Kung Fu Pandey, Robin Hood Pandey – a cheeky cop, the controller of law who can and has the ability to twist the system to suit what he thinks is the best solution for everyone.
 He pays homage to Rajnikanth, gyrates to Fevicol se and is nonchalant about political correctness.
 Two boys (Salman and Arbaaz), brothers living out their fantasies on the big screen – from building fortress with pillows in the living room to taking this out for the world to enjoy.